 Study in Cyprus

 Cyprus has a well-respected education system, and rightly so.
-It spends a large chunk of its GDP on education; in fact, it's the third highest share in the European Union (EU) after Denmark and Sweden.
+It spends a large chunk of its GDP on education, well exceeding the European Union (EU) average.

-The cost of study is low and accommodation is cheap compared to other fashionable European study destinations, while crime is almost non-existent.
+The cost of study is low, and accommodation is cheap compared to other fashionable European study destinations.
 You'll also have the chance to pick up a second language - either Greek or Turkish depending on where you study.
-However, English is widely spoken.
+However, many courses are taught in English, and the language is widely spoken amongst residents.

 Cypriot universities